Blox Price Reaches $0.20 on Major Exchanges (CDT)

-Blox (CURRENCY:CDT) traded flat against the U.S. dollar during the 1 day period ending at 10:00 AM ET on March 8th.
-Blox has a total market capitalization of $196.52 million and $620,892.00 worth of Blox was traded on exchanges in the last 24 hours.
-Over the last seven days, Blox has traded flat against the U.S. dollar.
-One Blox coin can currently be bought for approximately $0.20 or 0.00000312 BTC on major exchanges.
+Blox (CDT) traded flat against the dollar during the 1-day period ending at 19:00 PM E.T. on March 14th.
+In the last week, Blox has traded flat against the dollar.
+One Blox coin can now be bought for approximately $0.20 or 0.00000312 BTC on cryptocurrency exchanges.
+Blox has a total market cap of $196.52 million and $620,892.00 worth of Blox was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.